inkling/Subliminal/README.md

 	> Note: The implementation of the workaround uses a private API. _However_, this poses no risk of discovery by Apple's review team (to projects linking Subliminal) because the workaround is only compiled for the Simulator.

+*	Tests occasionally fail to launch when using Xcode 5.x and/or the 6.1 Simulator and/or Mavericks.

+	When using Xcode 5.0, Instruments may fail to launch tests in 6.1 simulators, saying "Target application is not frontmost."
+This issue can be resolved in the GUI by quitting the simulator, then pressing record again.
+When running the tests from the command line, `subliminal-test` will detect `instruments`' failure and retry.

+	Xcode 5.0.1 may have additional problems.
+See [this issue](https://github.com/inkling/Subliminal/issues/98) for details.
+Our current recommendation is to use Xcode 5.0, if possible, until 5.0.2 is released.

 Contributing
 ------------